Turidus/Python-Maze/README.md

 A maze object starts unformed.
-It then has to be formed by a chosen algorithm.
-This can be done only once per maze.
-After it was formed only the brading function can change the maze.
+It then has to be formed by a chosen algorithm. which can be only done *once* per maze.
+After it was formed only the braiding function can change the maze.
 The default algorithm is the GrowTree algorithm: